diesel-rs/diesel/diesel_codegen/README.md

 Using on nightly
 ----------------

-Make sure you're on a nightly from 2016-07-07 or later, we don't compile on earlier versions.
-To use with nightly, you'll want to turn off the default features.
+Make sure you're using nightly-2016-08-18, we don't test against earlier or later versions.
+We update our supported nightly version to the latest nightly once every 6 weeks, coinciding with Rust releases.

 Add this line to your dependencies section in `Cargo.toml`

 ```toml
 diesel_codegen = { version = "0.7.0", features = ["postgres"] }